What Is a Blower Motor?

 - A single-speed motor, as the name suggests, works at one speed and shuts off when the desired temperature is achieved.

 - A variable-speed motor operates at a range of speeds, adjusting the speed to changes in heating and cooling desires.
 This is usually the quieter, more energy-efficient option for homeowners.
 It also features more consistent indoor temperatures for improved comfort.

 Signs of a Blower Motor Gone Bad

-If your home [isn’t feeling|doesn’t feel|suddenly isn’t]129] as comfortable as normal, your blower motor might be the reason.
-Look for these signals of a bad blower motor:
+If your home suddenly isn’t as cozy as usual, your blower motor might be the culprit.
+Keep an eye out for these indications of a bad blower motor:

 What Causes Blower Motor Failure?

 A blower motor can fail for several reasons, including:

 - Moisture buildup: Water in the wrong areas can result in catastrophe for your blower motor.
 Moisture can corrode metal components and trigger electrical shorts that can gravely impact the motor’s performance.

 - Debris accumulation: Dust and dirt plugging up pieces of the motor can cause it to overheat or fail altogether.